FP&A Software Comparison

-The financial planning and analysis software market are on fire.
+The financial planning and analysis software (FP&A) market is on fire.
 Even today, more than 85% of SMEs in the United States are still relying on spreadsheets for important financial processes including budgeting and forecasting.
-No wonder this market has been growing rapidly everyone wants to move forward, adapt to new standards, and stay ahead of the game.
+No wonder this market has been growing rapidly, as everyone wants to move forward, adapt to new standards, and stay ahead of the game.

 Workday (Adaptive Insights): The Golden Boy